uber/h3/website/docs/core-library/compilation-options.md

 ---

 A number of options in CMake can be set when compiling the H3 core library.
-These are relevant for building different ways of using and testing the library and do not effect the underlying algorithms.
+These are relevant for building different ways of using and testing the library and do not affect the underlying algorithms.

 When configuring with CMake, an option may be specified using `-D` on the command line, like so for setting `CMAKE_BUILD_TYPE` to `Release`: